 - There are pros and cons to buying a used car instead of a new one; on the plus side, you can often save heaps on the car price, dealer fees, depreciation and vehicle insurance

-- The Suzuki Swift is an ideal car for first-time drivers – it’s super-affordable, cheap to maintain, easy to drive and fuel efficient
+- The Suzuki Swift is an ideal car for first-time teen drivers – it’s affordable, cheap to maintain, and ultra-reliable

 - The Ford Mondeo is a sensible choice for a family car, ticking all the boxes in terms of safety, comfort, and on road performance, while also offering ample storage space